pnkfelix/pnkfelix.github.com/pnkfelix/wizardry/slides.md

 ::right::

-The old code infinite looped, because it kept reconsidering the same element repeatedly.
+Old code kept reconsidering same range repeatedly.

 Cursory inspection: "Lets update the places where `mid` is used to compute new endpoints."